bobheadxi/bobheadxi.github.io/_posts/2019-4-20-ipfs-orchestrator.md

 private network that used RTrade-hosted nodes as backup nodes of sorts.

-So I began work (from scratch) on [Nexus](https://github.com/RTradeLtd/Nexus), a service that handles on-demand deployment, resource management, metadata persistence, and fine-grained access control for arbitrary private IPFS networks running within Docker containers on RTrade infrastructure.
+So I began work (from scratch) on [Nexus](https://github.com/RTradeLtd/Nexus), an open-source service that handles on-demand deployment, resource management, metadata persistence, and fine-grained access control for arbitrary private IPFS networks running within Docker containers on RTrade infrastructure.
 This post is a *very* brief run over some of the high-level components and work that went into the project, with links to implementation details and whatnot:

 * [Deploying Nodes](#deploying-nodes)
 * [Orchestrating Nodes](#orchestrating-nodes)